-And so they naturally foster a community of like-minded people and at the same time position you, the author, as an online authority.
+So they naturally foster a community of like-minded people.
+And, at the same time, position you as an online authority.

-What’s more, news articles are inclined to be a bit stuffy and official, as they broadly represent the corporate side to your business and take on a much more journalistic writing style.
+By contrast, news articles tend to be a bit stuffy and official, as they broadly present the corporate side to your business and take on a much more journalistic writing style.

 News writing doesn’t have to be plain and boring straight reporting.
-If you offer new insight, opinion and interesting angles on developments within your industry then readers will be more likely to contribute their own views and return to your site for more.
+If you offer new insight, opinion and interesting angles on developments within your industry then readers will be more inclined to contribute their own views.
+And they’ll come on coming back for more.

 3. Do You Want Followers Fast or Lasting Results?

 The world is changing all the time.
-There are masses of potential readers out there who are hungry for the latest news and events.
+Masses of potential readers are hungry for their fill on the latest news and events.
 And you could be just in the right position to fulfil their needs.

 This makes news-based content ideal for getting new followers fast – especially so if you keep a close eye on what’s trending online and can get in there quick before everyone else.

-By contrast, blog content can continue giving value for a long time after you first published it.
+On the other hand, blog content can continue giving value years after you first published it.

-If your post offers practical and helpful reference material, such as a How to …, Guide to … or Checklist of …, then it will become evergreen content that will attract traffic and links as long as it continues to be relevant and useful.
+If your post offers practical and helpful reference material, such as a How to …, Guide to … or Checklist of …, then it will become evergreen content that will attract traffic and links as long as it remains relevant and useful.

-And the added advantage of this type of content is that you can periodically update it, rework it and recycle it over and again.
+And the added advantage of this type of content is that you can periodically update it, rework it, repurpose it and recycle it over and over again.

 News content not only gets in visitors more quickly but is also, by and large, the easier to write.

-Nevertheless, you do have to keep up to date with the latest stories and offer eye-catching, different and interesting news angles to make sure your articles stand out from the crowd.
+Nevertheless, it’s important to keep up to date with the latest stories and offer eye-catching, different and interesting news angles to make sure your articles stand out from the crowd.

-On the other hand, if you’re a small business or one-man band and want longer lasting results and a niche for your content then blogging is definitely the best content strategy for you.
+But if you’re looking for longer lasting results rather than quick and easy wins then blogging is definitely the right content strategy for you.